 As we mentioned earlier, the fixed variety of pair options are very similar to the standard high/low binary option contract.
 Which is why binary brokers were able to incorporate at least limited pairs trading into their platforms.
 Nevertheless, Stockpair still does it better and they are a little different, so let’s take a closer look.

-As you can see there is a lot more asset variety, features, and trading options than the “plain” pairs offered by brokers specializing in binary options.
-They also offer a much better expiry selection, ranging from 5 minutes all the way up to 150 days!
-They generally offer higher return rates on their fixed pairs than the other brokers as well, but not always, or on all assets.
-With these contracts, just like with high/low binary options, performance is measured only from the time of purchase forward, until expiry.
+Stockpair pair options trading offers more asset variety and features than the pairs trading offered by other binary option brokers.
+They also offer a much better expiry selection.
+With ranges from 5 minutes all the way up to 150 days!
+They generally offer higher return rates on their fixed pairs than the other brokers as well.
+But not always.
+With these contracts performance is measured only from the time of purchase forward, until expiry.
 Let’s look at a quick fixed pairs trading example.

-Using the stocks from the image above, let’s assume that our hypothetical trader believes that Google, who announces earnings at the end of the week, is likely to perform better than Facebook over the next two weeks of trading.
+To simplify things we’ll use the stocks from the image above for this fixed pairs trading example.
+Lets say our hypothetical trader believes that Google is likely to perform better than Facebook over the next two weeks.
 Nothing that has taken place before now matters to our trade.
-As soon as we purchase our “put” fixed pair option on the FB/GOOG pair (meaning FB performs worse than GOOG over the chosen period) their performances are set equal to each other.
+As soon as we purchase our “put” fixed pair option on FB/GOOG their performances are set equal to each other.

 1) Purchase of Put Fixed Pair Option for $100 on FB/GOOG pair